 The nature of the displayed material greatly affects attitudes toward and perceptions of the device itself.
-For example, when the text displayed on the ground contains a ".com" URL (as contrasted to a .org, .edu, etc.), many people associate the device with a corporation.
+For example, when the text displayed on the ground contains a ".com" URL, many people associate the device with a corporation.
 They approach the wearer of the devices, asking questions such as "what are you selling today?"
-The commercial nature of the web address contextualizes the device and also its wearer as a marketing tool.
+The commercial nature of the web address contextualizes the device and its wearer as a marketing tool.
 This fits within an often expected and accepted use of public space.
 Experience gained from this type of performance suggests that the level of tolerance and acceptability towards the device and wearer relates to how it is contextualized within the existing knowledge and experience of people who encounter it.
-If the device appears to be sanctioned by a corporation or some other credible external authority, the level of acceptance is high.
-Audience comments reveal that the technology itself is seen as a form of authority.
-The most
+If the device appears to be sanctioned by a corporation or some other credible external authority, the level of acceptance is high, and the technology itself is seen as a form of authority.
+Potentially critical audiences, such as shoppers, or young adults lining up for fashionable dance clubs, were favorably disposed toward product displays on the device but negative towards artistic or satirical displays.